colinwahl/hello-world-purescript-action/README.md

 # Hello world PureScript action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action prints "Hello" + the name of a person to greet to the log.
 This is a [PureScript](https://github.com/purescript/purescript) port of "[Creating a JavaScript action](https://help.github.com/en/articles/creating-a-javascript-action)" in the GitHub Help documentation.

 # Usage